okwasniewski/react-native-bottom-tabs/README.md

 yarn add react-native-bottom-tabs
 ```

-This library supports iOS 14 or higher to run.
-Open Podfile and change minimum iOS version before `pod install`
+If you use React Native version 0.75 or lower, open Podfile and change minimum iOS version to `14.0` before `pod install`

 ```patch
 -platform :ios, min_ios_version_supported